Jarrod-Angove/stochastic_ca_steel/README.md

-t_array,                # A vector with points in time where the model will be forced to evaluate and save results T_func,                 # A function that determines the temperature (in Kelvin) for any point in time params;                 # A `SimParams` struct that contains parameters like mobility and acitvation energy (see below) plot_every=10,          # An option that tells the simulation how frequently it should save a frame for a video (i.e. every 10 macro-steps by default) record_video=true,      # If disabled, no plotting will be done but microstructure stats will still be saved (massive performance boost) show_debug_stats=false, # Will print some info regarding max free energy etc if enables
+t_array,                # A vector with points in time where the model will be forced to evaluate and save results T_func,                 # A function that determines the temperature (in Kelvin) for any point in time params;                 # A `SimParams` struct that contains parameters like mobility and acitvation energy (see below) Δt_floor=1f-6           # Smallest allowable time step (prevents the simulation time from exploding if kinetics are too fast) plot_every=10,          # An option that tells the simulation how frequently it should save a frame for a video (i.e. every 10 macro-steps by default) record_video=true,      # If disabled, no plotting will be done but microstructure stats will still be saved (massive performance boost) show_debug_stats=false, # Will print some info regarding max free energy etc if enables